 What is a Daily Huddle?

-What is discussed at a Daily Huddle?
+What is Discussed at a 15-Minute Daily Huddle?

-The first thing you need to focus on in the huddle is everybody’s ‘what’s up’ or ‘what is everybody working on’?
+The first thing you need to focus on in the huddle is everybody’s ‘what’s up’ or what is everybody working on?

-When people in a company don’t communicate properly there is a danger that work will be duplicated; this is inefficient and can be embarrassing if it involves your customers.
+When people in a company don’t communicate properly, there is a danger that work will be duplicated; this is inefficient and can be embarrassing if it involves your customers.

 A Metric Update